jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 Password hashes are generally stored in databases and are of constant length.
 The specific length is determined by the hashing algorithm used (e.g. SHA256 always produces hashes of 256 bits in length), and the parameters used by the hashing algorithm where applicable.
 Argon2 can produce hashes that vary in length based on its length parameter that can be set to between 32 bits and 515 MB.

-Increasing unhashed password entropy makes passwords more difficult for users to remember, so there is a general maximum limit of the entropy of memorised passwords.
-When passwords become longer than this limit users will need to write them down, store them electronically, or use password managers, which open up another set of attack vectors.

 Attackers, in order to not waste attacks, need to copy the general form of the users' passwords e.g. which characters are allowed, the probabilities of specific characters being used, which dictionary words and languages used.

 <table>